 - (1) Under certain circumstances, including a change of control, the Board of Directors, under the terms of the Corporation's Long Term Incentive Plan, may accelerate the vesting of option grants, purchase an outstanding grant for the cash value thereof or provide for other adjustments or modifications to the outstanding grants.
-All stock options were granted with an exercise price equal to the market price of the Common Stock on the date of grant. - (2) These stock options were granted on February 24, 1996 and will become exercisable on February 24, 1999.
-The grants include an equal number of Dividend Equivalents ("DEs"), which will be paid if, and to the extent the executive vests in the DEs at the end of the three-year performance measurement period as a result of achieving performance objectives.
-DEs entitle the holder to receive a payment equal to the quarterly dividend amount paid on Common Stock for a stated period of time. - (3) The values listed in this column are based on the Black-Scholes pricing model.
-The estimated values are based on a number of variables and include the following assumptions used in determining the grant: interest rate of 6.8%, stock price volatility of 0.1809, and a dividend yield of 3.11%.
+All stock options were granted with an exercise price equal to the market price of the Common Stock on the date of grant. - (2) The values listed in this column are based on the Black-Scholes pricing model.
+The estimated values are based on a number of variables and include the following assumptions: interest rate of 6.8%, stock price volatility of 0.1809, and future dividend yield of 3.11%.
 The estimated values are not intended as a forecast of the future appreciation in the price of the Corporation's stock.
-If the Corporation's stock does not increase in value above the exercise price of the stock options, then the grants described in the table will have no value.
-There is no assurance that the value realized by an executive will be at or near the value estimated by the Black-Scholes model or any other model applied to value the stock options.
+If the Corporation's stock does not increase in value above the exercise price of the stock options or SARs, then the grants described in the table will have no value.
+There is no assurance that the value realized by an executive will be at or near the value estimated by the Black-Scholes model or any other model applied to value the stock options. - (3) These stock options were granted on February 24, 1996 and will become exercisable on February 24, 1999.
+The grants include an equal number of Dividend Equivalents ("DEs"), which entitle the holder to receive a payment equal to the quarterly dividend amount paid on Common Stock for a stated period of time.
+DEs will be paid if, and to the extent the executive vests in the DEs at the end of the three-year performance measurement period as a result of achieving performance objectives.